Declares a method, (possibly with a body), so that it can be referenced via a method reference, called, and overridden.

 unchecked fashion by allowing the type of the expression provided to

-statement to be an unchecked exception while the
+a throw statement to be an unchecked exception while the

 value itself remains a checked exception.
 This can be done by casting